amethyst/specs/book/src/13_troubleshooting.md

 * Not adding mandatory resources to `World`.
 You can usually find these by searching for occurrences of `ReadExpect` and `WriteExpect`.
-* Manually requesting components/resources from `World` (not inside a `System`), where the component/resource is not used by any `System`s.
+* Manually requesting components/resources from `World` (not inside a `System`), where the component/resource is not used by any `System`s, which is most common when using the `EntityBuilder`.
 This is an artifact of how `setup` works, it will only add what is found inside the used `System`s.
   If you use other components/resources, you need to manually register/add these to `World`.